geomagpy/MARTAS/README.md

 #### 10.1.5 ObsDAQ / PalmAcq
 Having set up MARTAS, but before logging data, make sure to have the right settings for Palmacq and ObsDAQ.
-1) Use
-palmacq.py -h  and
-obsdaq.py -h for further information.
+1) Use palmacq.py -h  and obsdaq.py -h for further information.
 These two scripts can be used to make settings easily by editing, but it is recommended not to edit beyond " # please don't edit beyond this line "
-2) This step is optional:
-obsdaqinit_without_conf_file.sh can be used to test the initialization of PalmAcq and ObsDAQ. (edit to set MARTAS dir) Final settings should be written into obsdaq.cfg.
+2) This step is optional: obsdaqinit_without_conf_file.sh can be used to test the initialization of PalmAcq and ObsDAQ. (edit to set MARTAS dir) Final settings should be written into obsdaq.cfg.
-3)
-obsdaqinit.sh uses obsdaq.cfg for initialization (edit to set MARTAS dir and path to obsdaq.cfg)
+3) edit obsdaqinit.sh (set MARTAS dir and path to obsdaq.cfg) and obsdaq.cfg (needed for initialization)
 4) Edit martas.cfg to tell MARTAS where to find obsdaqinit.sh e.g.
   initdir  :  /etc/martas/init/
 5) Add following line to martas.cfg, e.g.:
   obsdaqconfpath  :  /etc/martas/obsdaq.cfg
 6) Edit sensors.cfg e.g. like following line:
   FGE_S0252_0002,USB0,57600,8,1,N,passive,obsdaqinit.sh,-,1,obsdaq,FGE,S0252,0002,-,ABS-67,GPS,magnetism,magnetic fluxgate from Denmark
 7) start acquisition by e.g. /etc/init.d/martas start.
 Note, that acquisition will not start until Palmacq gets LEAPSECOND (= 18, set in obsdaq.cfg) over the GPS antenna.
 This guarantees correct GPS time.
 From now on NTP time will be recorded additionally in the sectime column

 ### 10.2 Dallas OW (One wire) support